HoseynAAmiri/LibMan/README.md

 # LibMan: Library Manager Package

-This is library management package made by old friends to have fun :)
+This is a library management package made by old friends for fun :)